-So let us introduce you to some of the main concepts that you’ll come across in your home roasting journey.
+So let us introduce you to some of the main concepts to come across in a home roaster’s journey.
 We’ll be looking at equipment, roast profiles, roast stages, green beans, roast defects, and roast and flavour characteristics – let’s get started.

 Roasted coffee beans inside a drum roaster.

 This is how most home roasters begin, with either a pan or a Whirley-Pop roaster that sits on top of their hob.
 On the plus side, it’s a cheap and hands-on way to begin roasting.
 However, it’s difficult to control your roast and can be laborious.

 First of all, a pan is exactly what it sounds like.
 A Whirley-Pop is like a saucepan but with an in-built crank for moving beans around and a hinged lid that will let you check the bean colour.
 It’s actually designed for popcorn.